RochX/cryptography/README.md

 ### Getting an ID number from the CLA
 When a voter wants to vote, they first must get an ID number from the CLA.

-Alice and CLA will first establish a secure connection using the Diffie-Hellman Key Exchange and *AES*.
+Alice and CLA will first establish a secure connection using the RSA Key Exchange and *AES*.
 Alice will then request an ID number from the CLA, securing sending this request along with her full name and social security number.

 The CLA has a database of people in the population and their social security numbers.